bazelbuild/rules_scala/docs/testing.md

 `junit_classpath_provider` (deps_id `junit_classpath`) is where classpath required for junit tests is defined.

-### ScalaTest dependencies can be configured by decalring a provider with an id `scalatest_classpath`:
+### ScalaTest dependencies can be configured by declaring a provider with an id `scalatest_classpath`:

 ```starlark
 # my/package/BUILD